marcusrprojects/audiobook-generator/README.md

 # 6. Generate an audiobook!
 audiobook-gen path/to/your_book.epub path/to/output/audio.mp3
+```

 <sub>Windows Users: Use PowerShell/CMD for venv activation (see detailed steps below).
-For download_voices.sh, use WSL2, Git Bash, or download models manually.</sub>
+For `download_voices.sh`, use WSL2, Git Bash, or download models manually.</sub>
-```

 ---